stonepros/stone/doc/releases/cuttlefish.rst

   upgraded.
 For this reason, we recommend not running a mixed-version cluster for very long.

-* ceph-mon now requires the creation of its data directory prior to --mkfs, similarly to what happens on ceph-osd.
+* stone-mon now requires the creation of its data directory prior to --mkfs, similarly to what happens on stone-osd.
 This directory is no longer automatically created, and custom scripts should be adjusted to reflect just that.